yuschick/stylelint-plugin-logical-css/README.md

 | `mask-position`       | The `mask-position` property can accept physical positions, but not logical ones.        |
 | `transform-origin`    | The `transform-origin` property can accept physical positions, but not logical ones.     |
 | `vertical-align`      | The `vertical-align` property can accept physical positions, but not logical ones.       |

+## TODO

+What can be expected in the future.

+- Refactor to TypeScript
+- Support disabling individual property checks